STARFLEET ADMINISTRATION MANUAL

 FLEET SUPPORT OFFICER

-Designator for those officers who otherwise do not qualify for any other officer designator
+Designator for those officers who otherwise do not qualify for any other officer designator.
+May be obtained through lateral transfer or Officer commissioning training

 X100